-- a quiet space, - a landline telephone / basic mobile phone (This will affect your experience a little)

-or

-• some form of computer (a smart-phone, pc, laptop, mac, tablet/ipad,) with an internet connection, a microphone, speakers and a webcam (though the webcam is not essential).
+- a quiet space, - either a landline telephone / basic mobile phone - or some form of computer (a smart-phone, pc, laptop, mac, tablet/ipad,) with an internet connection, a microphone, speakers and a webcam (though the webcam is not essential).
 A modern laptop usually has all of these, or you can add them quite cheaply.
 Earphones with a microphone included can be a cheap solution which also cuts down background noises.
-Smartphones work fine too: you just see fewer people at once.
+Smartphones and tablets/ipads work fine too: you just see fewer people at once.